How to Identify the Dominant Archetype in Live Markets

 Asian

 Herbivores dominate.
-Low liquidity, slow grind.
-Prep & mapping.
+Low liquidity, slow grind, setup preparation, and mapping.

 London